paradisefam/NFT_Marketplace_game_Adicia/README.md

 :-------------------------:|:-------------------------:|:-------------------------:
 ![](https://github.com/adi99/Adicia/blob/master/0_Uqlbjsp_fuNVFEBO.gif) |  ![](https://github.com/adi99/Adicia/blob/master/Puzzle2.jpg)  |  ![](https://github.com/adi99/Adicia/blob/master/Puzzle3.jpg)
 ## Second Puzzle

-<b> The Adicia team is building a unique virtual world where players can play, own, and monetize content and gaming experiences.
-This will be Play To Earn (P2E) game similar to Minecraft or Sandbox but with an in-build Game Maker which will allow the Player to make complex games (puzzle and other genres) without any technical knowledge.</b> <br />
+<b> The Adicia team is building a Voxel based unique virtual world where players can play, own, and monetize content and gaming experiences.
+A Play To Earn (P2E) game similar to Minecraft or Sandbox but with an in-build Game Maker which will allow the Player to make complex games (puzzle and other genres) without any technical knowledge.</b> <br />
 <b><i>User Generated Game Design and Monetization</i> is main focus of the this platform.
 Players are incentivised to not only Play-To-Earn (P2E), but also to build Games and Monetize them.
 We will have <i>A Metaverse game, A Game Maker</i> and <i>NFT Game MarketPlace</i> inside this Platform.</b><br/>

-<b>Gamers are our main audience who will earn NFT by playing it,but also creators who will build complex NFT games with templates, scripts and Visual Editors.</b>
+<b>Gamers are our main audience who will earn NFT by playing it, but also creators who will build complex NFT games with templates, scripts and Visual Editors.</b>

 #### Web App
 User can play this Game on Oasis Emerald Testnet [Web](https://adikia.netlify.app/) <br />